-Noori Top is a high mountain peak at an elevation of 3.959m (12,988ft) above the sea level, located in Kaghan Valley, on the border of Khyber Pakhtunkhawa Province and Kashmir, in Pakistan.
+Noori Top is a high mountain pass at an elevation of 3.949m (12,956ft) above the sea level, located on the border of Khyber Pakhtunkhawa Province and Azad Kashmir, in Pakistan.

-The track is open from July to September only.
-The route demands 100% concentration.
-This road has humbled many egos.
-It’s not for the sissies and shouldn’t be attempted by novice drivers.
-The road to the summit was built by the Pakistan Army during the Karghil War in 1998 and was under the use of Pak Army during the war.
+The road to the summit was built by the Pakistan Army during the Kargil War in 1998 and was under the use of Pak Army during the war.
 Now, this pass and top is used as a tourist spot.

 Road suggested by: Hugh Wilson